 On a cold and windy February day of 2019, I arrived in Arles for a three-day stay.
-My place of rest was the attic room of an old house overlooking the Rhone, which so happened to be built on the foundation of an old Roman building.
-On this Journey, a happy smiling Buddha greeted me everywhere I went on pilgrimage in Van Gogh's footsteps.
-The former residents of this old home would have had a front window show of Van Gogh painting the people walking over the bridge over the Rhone.
+My place of rest was the attic room of an old house overlooking the Rhône, which so happened to be built on the foundation of an old Roman home.
+On this journey, a happy smiling Buddha greeted me everywhere I went during a pilgrimage in Van Gogh's footsteps.
+The former residents of this old home would have had a front window show to Van Gogh painting the people crossing the Trinquetaille Bridge over the Rhône.

 I spent many nights contemplating the world from that bridge over the Rhone.
 Dreaming of the future and what it holds and how the past directs it.
 As I wandered the streets of Arles, the landscape, its people, and their colorful cultures impressed on my soul and inspired me to bring colors to my works, which had been pencil drawings and black-on-white sumi-e paintings since my return from Mt.
 Hiei.